Phú Thọ province

+Phú Thọ is located at the transition between the Red River Delta and the Northern Midland and Mountainous regions of Northern Vietnam.
+It also serves as an important link with Hanoi and the Northwest of the country.

+The province has an extensive territory comprising plains, midlands, and mountainous areas, as well as several major urban and industrial centers, notably Việt Trì, Vĩnh Yên, Phúc Yên, and Hòa Bình.
+Its economy is based on a diversified structure comprising industry, services, agriculture, and tourism.

+The southern part of Phú Thọ is a region where scientists have confirmed the presence of ancient Vietnamese people.
+It preserves numerous remnants of a brilliant culture, as evidenced by the discovery of 47 ancient bronze drums.

 Geography

-The area of the province is 3528.1 km2, lying between 20°55 to 21°43 North latitude and 104°48 to 105°27 East longitude.
+The area of the province is 9,361.38 km2, lying between 20°18 to 21°43 North latitude and 104°48 to 105°51 East longitude.
 Located in northern Vietnam, it is situated at the head of a triangular formation of the Red River Delta in the northern mountainous region.
-It is delimited by the provinces of Tuyên Quang and Yên Bài in the north, Sơn La and Hòa Bình in the west, Hà Tây to the south, and Hà Giang and Vĩnh Phúc to the east.
+It is delimited by the provinces of Tuyên Quang and Lào Cai in the north, Sơn La in the west, Thanh Hóa and Ninh Bình to the south, and Hanoi and Thái Nguyên to the east.
 These provinces are connected to Hanoi, the capital of Vietnam.
-Phú Thọ province, due to its strategic location, is often called the "West Gate of Hanoi".
-Its location is at the confluence of two large rivers namely, the Red and Da Rivers; this province links the northern provinces of the Red River delta with the country's mountainous provinces and also the two Chinese provinces of Guangxi and Yunnan.
+Phú Thọ province, due to its strategic location, is called the "West Gate of Hanoi".
+Its location is at the confluence of two rivers namely, the Red and Da Rivers; this province links the Red River delta with the country's mountainous provinces and the two Chinese provinces of Guangxi and Yunnan.